 Securing a position ahead of moving to Singapore is therefore highly advisable to avoid disappointment later down the line.
 English is also the language of business here so this is unlikely to present itself as a barrier to working life.

-Shipping My Effects to Singapore: the process
+Shipping My Effects to Singapore

 The whole moving experience can be incredibly stressful, especially so when relocating abroad.
 White & Company, with its 145 years of experience in the removal industry, can help make the process a lot smoother.